Nayagarh: Great Personalities of Nayagarh

-Nayagarh has a prominent place in the history of Odia literature, especially in Odia poetry.
-One of the most popular sweetdish in Odisha: Chhenapoda was made in Nayagarh by Bidyadhar Sahoo.
+Nayagarh has a prominent place in the history of Odia literature, especially in Odiya poetry.
+One of the most popular sweet dish in Odisha: Chhenapoda was made in Nayagarh by Bidyadhar Sahoo.
 Many of the great Odia poets are from Nayagarh.
-Kabi samrat Upendra Bhanja known for Baidehisha Bilas and others who throughout his poetic career lived in Nayagarh and had the boon of Lord Sriram from the temple of Deuli village in Nayagarh, Utkala Ghanta Jadumani Mahapatra, known for Raghab Bilas and Prabandha Purnachandra, Kabisurya Sadananda Brahma who is the guru (teacher) of gaudiya kabi Abhimanyu Samant Singhar, Banigourab Kabi Biswanath Champati who was a great poet, tantrik and astrologer.
+Kabi samrat Upendra Bhanja known for Baidehisha Bilas and others who throughout his poetic career lived in Nayagarh and had the boon of Lord Sriram from the temple of Deuli village in Nayagarh, Utkal Ghanta Jadumani Mahapatra, known for Raghab Bilas and Prabandha Purnachandra, Kabisurya Sadananda Brahma who is the guru (teacher) of gaudiya kabi Abhimanyu Samant Singhar, Banigourab Kabi Biswanath Champati who was a great poet, tantrik and astrologer.
 Above all, the great Samant Chandra Sekhar (popularly known as Pathani Samanta) of Khandapara was a great poet whose Sidhant Darpan stands as a witness, a great work of Sanskrit literature written in Odia script on astrological treaties, which stands as a masterpiece of astrological research in world literature.
 Jagu Rautray was the army general of the king of Nayagarh who defeated Kujanga Sandha a great fighter of Kujang in Odisha.
 Sankirtan gayaks Anand Nayak (titled niankhunta—burning rod, village-Notar), Harihar Nayak (vil.-Phasipada), Udayanath Prusty (vil.
 Godipada), etc., are a few to mention.
 Arjun Barik (vil.- Badadesh Haripur) is also a well-known poet of Nayagarh.